USPS v3 Migration Guide:

 Fix authentication errors with the v3 API.
 Complete debugging checklist.

-EasyPost March 17 Deadline: Migration Options
+EasyPost March 17 Enforcement: Migration Options